 The second edition also sold out quickly, and Mansfield Park became Jane’s most profitable book making her a profit of £350.

-The Heroine Fanny Price
+A Sensible Heroine – Fanny Price

 The story is about a young Fanny Price who at ten years old is sent away from her family to live with relatives at the Mansfield Park estate in Northampton.
 Some speculate that the story was inspired by Jane’s brother Edward who was adopted as a teenager and sent away to live at Godmersham Park in Kent.
 Jane was only eight years old at the time, and his siblings must have missed him greatly.